PicolSigns/Icons/_readme.txt

 Thanks to Christopher Adjei (www.boffer.net), who made an application for me with processing (www.processing.org), for mass editing metadata of SVG- files.

+And many thanks to Alessandro Gubitosi (http://www.gotanotherway.com/) for developing the PICOL generator and permanently working on great tools for making PICOL more accessible.

 /////////////////////////////////////////////////////////
 All available icons can be found on http://blog.picol.org/downloads/icons